 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-They are excellent when served cold, like antipasti.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+They are delicious when served cold, like antipasti.
 If you'd like to reheat them, do so in the microwave, covered, at 50% power.
 I don't recommend freezing the leftovers.

 The photo below demonstrates how I typically store the leftovers in a glass food storage container.
-I made roasted peppers and roasted onions simultaneously, so I stored them all together:
+I made roasted peppers and roasted onions with the squash, so I stored them all together:

 Recipe Card